 The number of persons that cannot read and write.
 Illiteracy is typically measured according to the inability to comprehend a short simple statement on everyday life.
 The adult illiterate population corresponds to ages 15 and above, the youth to ages 15 to 24, and the elderly to ages 65 and above.
 Generally, literacy also encompasses numeracy, and measurement may incorporate a simple assessment of arithmetic ability.
 Illiteracy should be distinguished from the failure to meet minimum proficiency levels of functional literacy.
 The latter is a more comprehensive measure assessed on a continuum in which multiple proficiency levels can be determined.

-Population census, household surveys, fertility and labour force surveys.
+Population census, household surveys, labour force surveys.

 UNESCO Institute for Statistics